DavidB1999/DavidB1999/README.md

 ### Hi, Welcome to my profile. 👋

-My name is David and i am a Student of Sport Science and passionate about Data Science in football <br>
+My name is David and I am a Student of Sport Science and passionate about Data Science in football <br>

 If you are interested check out my linkedIn (https://www.linkedin.com/in/david-brinkjans) or check out my first paper ever: